Storage

 Object and Inverted Index Store

-Weaviate periodically merges older smaller segments into fewer larger segments.
-Since segments are already sorted, this is a relatively cheap operation - happening constantly in the background.
-Fewer, larger segments will make lookups more efficient.
-Especially on the inverted index where data is rarely replaced and often appended, instead of checking all past segments and aggregating potential results, Weaviate can check a single segment (or few large segments) and immediately find all required object pointers.
-In addition, segments are used to remove past versions of an object that are no longer required, e.g. after a delete or multiple updates.
+Weaviate periodically merges smaller, older segments to make larger segments.
+Since the segments are already sorted, this is a relatively cheap operation.
+It happens constantly in the background.
+Fewer, larger segments make lookups more efficient.
+In the inverted index data is rarely replaced, but it is often appended.
+Merging means that, instead of checking all past segments and aggregating potential results, Weaviate can check a single segment (or a few large segments) and immediately find all the relevant object pointers.
+In addition, segments are used to remove earlier versions of an object that are out-dated because of a delete or a more recent update.

-To learn more about Weaviate's LSM store, see the in-line documentation.
+To learn more about Weaviate's LSM store, see the LSM library documentation in the Go package repository

 HNSW Vector Index Storage